HeheJuice/OvenUI_OneUI/README.md

   <img loading="lazy" src="HeheJuice/Banner.png"/>
 </h1>

+#### Notice : This project is paused, old version can still be downloaded
+- Reason of Project Paused

 # 🗺️ Project Overview
 オーブンUI (OvenUI) is a project that brings newer OneUI (6+) to Samsung Galaxy A03s